 - 3.24.
 The Council has an Anti-Fraud and Corruption Policy on the Council's intranet.
-The Council's anti-money laundering policy recognises its obligation to establish formalised internal procedures to prevent its services in the use of money laundering.
-The policy was reviewed by Policy & Finance Committee at their meeting in June 2012. - 3.25.
+The Council's anti-money laundering policy recognises its obligation to establish formalised internal procedures to prevent its services in the use of money laundering. - 3.25.
 The Council participate in the National Fraud Initiative.